Darioc18/PP5_lari_living/README.md

 You can access the website live link here: **[Lari Living](https://pp5-lari-living-2c9565c3cb2d.herokuapp.com/)**

 Lari Living operates as a B2C e-commerce store focused on home décor.
-Our platform targets users interested in upscale interior products.
-Additionally, they can view images and testimonials or leave their own feedback.
+The platform targets users interested in upscale interior products.
+Additionally, users can view images and testimonials or leave their own feedback.
 Payment transactions are facilitated through Stripe.
 Please be aware that this website is for educational purposes only, and users should refrain from entering personal credit/debit card details.
 Test card details are available for testing purposes: [Stripe](#payments-with-stripe)

 ![Site Mockup](documentation/readme_images/design/site_mockup.png)